 Check the manufacturer’s website to see how often to replace batteries and pads.

 Be aware of the dates and include AED maintenance in your monthly first aid checks.
+You can

 You cannot anticipate a situation where you’re going to need to use an AED or perform CPR.